 But like any type of debt, it’s important to fully understand the financial implications before applying.
-Here are 6 things you should know before applying for a Graduate PLUS loan:
+Here are six things you should know before applying for a Graduate PLUS loan.

-1. Your Grad PLUS loan is funded by the US Department of Education.
+1. Your Grad PLUS loan is funded by the Department of Education

 This means that eligibility is determined when you fill out the FAFSA.
-In addition, you will have access to benefits typical of federal loans, including eligibility for income-driven repayment plans.
+In addition, you will have access to benefits typical of federal loans, including eligibility for Income-Driven Repayment.

-The borrowing process is relatively simple and the benefits associated with federal student loans are quite valuable compared to many private loans.
+The borrowing process is relatively simple, and the benefits associated with federal student loans are valuable compared to many private loans.
 This can make Grad PLUS loans a very attractive choice.

-While the maximum amount that you can borrow under the federal Direct Unsubsidized Loan program for graduate school is $20,500 a year, with a maximum lifetime limit of $138,500, a Graduate PLUS loan allows you to borrow up to the cost of attendance as determined by your institution, minus any other financial aid received.
+The maximum amount that you can borrow under the federal Direct Unsubsidized Loan program for graduate school is $20,500 a year, with a maximum lifetime limit of $138,500.
+But a Graduate PLUS loan allows you to borrow up to the cost of attendance, minus any other financial aid received.

-Conceivably then, it is possible to pay for graduate school in its entirety by exclusively taking out federal loans — assuming you qualify (see #3 on this list, below).
+It’s possible to pay for graduate school in its entirety by exclusively taking out federal loans — assuming you qualify (see below).
 If you’re leery of the private student loan market, this is a definite plus (no pun intended).

 However, remember that anything you borrow has to be paid back.
-You can always decline all or part of the loan prior to disbursement if you determine that it is unnecessary.
+You can always decline all or part of the loan prior to disbursement if you determine that it’s unnecessary.

-Unlike federal Direct Unsubsidized loans, Graduate PLUS loans require evidence that you do not have an adverse credit history via a credit check.
+Unlike federal Direct Unsubsidized loans, Graduate PLUS loans require evidence that you don’t have an adverse credit history via a credit check.

-If you do have a poor credit history, you may be required to find an “endorser” (i.e. cosigner) with a better credit history, or document the extenuating circumstances that resulted in your adverse credit history in order for the loan to be approved.
+If you have a poor credit history, you may be required to find an “endorser” (or cosigner) with a better credit history, or document the extenuating circumstances that resulted in your adverse credit history.
 Because of this, some borrowers will find that they have to turn to the private student loan market in order to obtain the money they need to attend graduate school.

-Though other student loan options available for graduate students also entail interest that begins accruing from the moment of disbursement, this is a good argument for borrowing as little as possible.
-Additionally, making interest-only payments while still in school will help avoid that interest being capitalized (added to your principal balance) once you enter repayment.
+Though other student loan options also include accruing interest, this is a good argument for borrowing as little as possible.
+Additionally, making interest-only payments while still in school will help to stop interest from capitalizing once you enter repayment.

 Beyond the interest that is accruing on your loan, an origination fee is deducted when your loan is disbursed.

-While the amount of the fee can change, in recent years it has been approximately 4.2 percent, proportionately deducted prior to disbursement.
-However, during repayment the origination fee counts as part of your outstanding balance.
+While the amount of the fee can change, it was approximately 4.3 percent during the 2017-2018 academic year.
+During repayment, the origination fee counts as part of your outstanding balance.

-Federal Direct Unsubsidized loans also charge a fee; however, it’s in the neighborhood of 1 percent — a much more reasonable rate.
+Federal Direct Unsubsidized loans also charge a fee; however, it’s closer to 1.1 percent — a much more reasonable rate.
 Private lenders may or may not charge an origination fee for their loans.
 This means that it is worth investigating your private loan options and comparing them with Graduate PLUS loans to make sure you’re getting the best deal.

 What is interesting about this rate is that while you have to prove creditworthiness in order to qualify for the loan, having better credit does not improve the interest rate that you will be offered.
 As a result, you may want to see if you can get a better interest rate on the private market before committing to a Grad PLUS loan.